elModo7/Japanese_Transliteration/README.md

 # Japanese_Transliteration
-Translates common keyboard inputs into japanese characters.
+Translates common keyboard inputs into japanese characters so the word: konnichiha (hello) would turn into こんにちは.